 The projector model included in the package may change based on current supply and other factors.
 However, it is guaranteed to be minimum HD quality with enough lumens for a bright experience.

-You can also install SIG10 Simulator Flooring — a full flooring option that consists of a hitting strip surrounded by a putting green.
+For the hitting mat, you can optionally install SIG10 Simulator Flooring — a full flooring option that consists of a hitting strip surrounded by a putting green.
 This is an awesome choice but is pretty expensive.

 Room dimensions of 9 ft high x 12 ft wide x 16 ft deep are recommended.
 Get your longest club out (usually driver) and make a backswing to ensure you have enough clearance.